mastertalent707-stack/panel/README.md

-# pterodactyl-rs panel (experimental)
+# calagopus-rs panel (experimental)

 a rewrite of [pterodactyl panel](https://github.com/pterodactyl/panel) in the rust programming language.
-This rewrite aims to be a better alternative to the original panel, implementing new features and better performance.
+This rewrite aims to be a better alternative to the original panel, implementing new features, better performance and a new UI.

 ## todo